Cystic Fibrosis Awareness Month

-Your condition progressively affects your ability take part in any activities or even to breathe enough to satisfy your most primal biological instinct of humans – to satisfy the hunger for air.”
+Your condition progressively affects your ability to take part in any activities or even to breathe enough to satisfy your most primal biological instinct of humans – to satisfy the hunger for air.”

 Cystic Fibrosis can be an alienating condition, especially before the advent of the internet, as sufferers can never meet in person.
-Cross-contamination can happen with extreme ease between two people with CF, as they grow bacteria in their lungs that is mostly harmless to people without the condition but can be transmitted easily between two affected people.
+Cross-contamination can happen with extreme ease between two people with CF, as they grow bacteria in their lungs that are mostly harmless to people without the condition but can be transmitted easily between two affected people.
 Meetings and conferences are places where cross-infection could occur, so even at cystic fibrosis-related events, there should only be one person with CF in attendance at a time.

-According to Cystic Fibrosis News Today, studies like “The psychosocial and psychiatric side of cystic fibrosis in adolescents and adults” demonstrate that the psychological and psychosocial functioning of people with cystic fibrosis is similar to that of people without the condition until the disease becomes severe.
+According to Cystic Fibrosis News Today, studies like “The psychosocial and psychiatric side of cystic fibrosis in adolescents and adults” demonstrates that the psychological and psychosocial functioning of people with cystic fibrosis is similar to that of people without the condition until the disease becomes severe.